jerozeek/Youtube-Blog-Api/README.md

 # Run on Development
+1. Rename .envExample to .env
+2. Goto src/app/constants/index.ts and add your api key and secret to start sending email
-1. npm install
+3. npm install
-2. npm run dev
+4. npm run dev
-3. tsc --watch
+5. tsc --watch

 # Run on Production